Retiring U.S. Justice Breyer to appear with Biden at White House | Politics

 Retiring U.S. Justice Breyer to appear with Biden at White House

-The White House event is scheduled for 12:30 p.m.
-ET (1730 GMT).
-Democrats, who hold a razor-thin Senate majority, aim to quickly confirm Biden's pick in a time frame similar https://www.reuters.com/world/us/us-senate-democrats-plan-move-swiftly-biden-supreme-court-pick-2022-01-26 to the one-month process that the chamber's top Republican, Mitch McConnell, used in 2020 to confirm Trump's third appointee, Amy Coney Barrett, according to a source familiar with planning.
+Breyer formally announced his retirement in a letter to Biden made public on Thursday, saying he plans to depart at the conclusion of the Supreme Court's current term, typically at the end of June, assuming his successor has been confirmed by the Senate.
+His retirement after 27 years gives Biden his first chance to fill a vacancy on the nine-member court but will not change https://www.reuters.com/world/us/bidens-next-supreme-court-nominee-not-likely-change-its-rightward-push-2022-01-27 its ideological balance.

-President Joe Biden and U.S. Supreme Court Justice Stephen Breyer will appear together on Thursday at the White House to deliver remarks about the 83-year-old jurist's plan to retire from the highest U.S. judicial body, the White House said.
+President Joe Biden and U.S. Supreme Court Justice Stephen Breyer will appear together on Thursday at the White House to deliver remarks about the 83-year-old jurist's retirement from the highest U.S. judicial body, the White House said.
+Breyer formally announced his retirement in a letter to Biden made public on Thursday, saying he plans to depart at the conclusion of the Supreme Court's current term, typically at the end of June, assuming his successor has been confirmed by the Senate.

 Democrats, who hold a razor-thin Senate majority, aim to quickly confirm Biden's pick in a time frame similar https://www.reuters.com/world/us/us-senate-democrats-plan-move-swiftly-biden-supreme-court-pick-2022-01-26 to the one-month process that the chamber's top Republican, Mitch McConnell, used in 2020 to confirm Trump's third appointee, Amy Coney Barrett, according to a source familiar with planning.
 Republicans are seeking to regain control of the Senate in the Nov.
 8 congressional elections, underscoring the need for speed from the perspective of Biden's party.
 McConnell has indicated he would block any Biden nominations to the court if his party regains the Senate majority.